OpenHUTB/carla_doc/docs/build_linux.md

 __All Ubuntu systems__.

-To avoid compatibility issues between Unreal Engine and the CARLA dependencies, use the same compiler version and C++ runtime library to compile everything.
-The CARLA team uses clang-8 and LLVM's libc++.
-Change the default clang version to compile Unreal Engine and the CARLA dependencies.
+To avoid compatibility issues between Unreal Engine and the Carla dependencies, use the same compiler version and C++ runtime library to compile everything.
+The Carla team uses clang-8 and LLVM's libc++.
+Change the default clang version to compile Unreal Engine and the Carla dependencies.

 ```sh
 sudo update-alternatives --install /usr/bin/clang++ clang++ /usr/lib/llvm-8/bin/clang++ 180 &&
 sudo update-alternatives --install /usr/bin/clang clang /usr/lib/llvm-8/bin/clang 180
 ```

-Starting with CARLA 0.9.12, users have the option to install the CARLA Python API using `pip` or `pip3`.
+Starting with Carla 0.9.12, users have the option to install the Carla Python API using `pip` or `pip3`.
 Version 20.3 or higher is required.
 To check if you have a suitable version, run the following command:

 ```sh
 # For Python 3